This section gives general information about the Grade 9 Assessment of Mathematics.

 Assessment Design and Duration of Assessment Sessions

 The Grade 9 Assessment of Mathematics is an online assessment that is composed of two sessions (Session A and Session B) containing a total of 54 questions.
-Each session has two stages and is designed to be completed in 60 minutes in one sitting.
+Each session has two stages which are to be completed in one continuous sitting in approximately 60 minutes.
 The sessions can be attempted one after the other, either back to back with a break in between or on two different dates and times.
 If students require additional time to complete a session, extra time with supervision is allowed.

 Students will have the opportunity to participate in an introductory session that will familiarize them with the assessment.
 During this introductory session, students will have access to a sample test of 27 questions that shows the various types of questions that will be on the assessment.
 During the sample test, students will also be able to try out the tools (e.g., text-to-speech, zoom in and zoom out, calculator) available in the assessment.
 At the end of the two assessment sessions, students will be presented with a questionnaire that asks them about their attitudes and perceptions with respect to mathematics.